Women's event at the 45th Chess Olympiad: Teams and players

 The Women's event was contested by a total of 909 players from 183 teams.
 It featured only Nana Dzagnidze from the top ten players according to the FIDE rating list published in September 2024.
 India had the highest pre-tournament average rating of 2467, but the team was weakened due to the absence of Koneru Humpy who played in 2022.
-The team is led by Harika Dronavalli and also includes Vaishali R, Divya Deshmukh, Vantika Agrawal and Tania Sachdev.
+The team was led by Harika Dronavalli and also included Vaishali R, Divya Deshmukh, Vantika Agrawal and Tania Sachdev.
 Georgia, whose team won a silver medal at the previous Olympiad, were the second seeds with an average rating of 2462.
 The squad consisted of Nana Dzagnidze, Lela Javakhishvili, Nino Batsiashvili, Bella Khotenashvili and Salome Melia.
 Poland were the third-seeded team with an average rating of 2422.
 The team was led by Alina Kashlinskaya, who won the first leg of the FIDE Women's Grand Prix 2024–25 in Tbilisi, and also includes Monika Soćko, Aleksandra Maltsevskaya, who changed federation, Oliwia Kiołbasa, who scored the best individual performance at the previous Olympiad, and Alicja Śliwicka.

 Ukraine as defending champions were severely weakened due to the absence of Anna and Mariya Muzychuk, who were both among the top-ten rated players in the world.
 In their absence, the team was led by Yuliia Osmak on board one followed by former World Women's Champion Anna Ushenina, Nataliya Buksa, Inna Gaponenko and Evgeniya Doluhanova.
 Despite the fact that China was missing all four top players—Hou Yifan, Ju Wenjun, Tan Zhongyi and Lei Tingjie—the young team was still competitive and had the fourth highest average rating of 2416.

 World no. 9 Nada Dzagnidze played on board one for Georgia.

 World no. 11 Harika Dronavalli played on board one for India.

 World no. 13 Alina Kashlinskaya played on board one for Poland.

 World no. 12 Vaishali Rameshbabu played on board two for India.

 Former Women's World Champion Alexandra Kosteniuk played on board one for Switzerland.